jbonato1/ASTRA/README.md

 - run "nmcli dev show | grep 'IP4.DNS'"
 - add at each line of your Dockerfile where internet connection is required: "echo "nameserver IP_address_obtained" > /etc/resolv.conf && command" i.e. echo "nameserver X.X.X.X" > /etc/resolv.conf && apt-get update -y
+### Run the docker image generated
+Here follows an example of docker run command.
+Feel free to change port and nsert the proper folder into XXX to link this repository.

+- docker run -it -p 8888:8888 --gpus all -v XXX:/astro_folder astro_segm:1.0 bash

 ## Notebook